-My Favorite Airless Sprayers for Painting Cabinets
+My Favorite Airless Sprayers For Painting Cabinets

 I own a Graco HVLP sprayer and use it for painting fireplace mantels and other small projects, but for spraying cabinet doors and frames I use an airless sprayer, specifically the Graco GX-19 Finish Pro.
 With a lower GPM of 0.38, it is perfect for use with fine finish spray tips and spraying paint, lacquer, or polyurethane.
-I've used this little sprayer to paint cabinets in well over twenty kitchens without any performance problems, spraying both enamel and pre-catalyzed lacquer.
-While you can certainly use this sprayer for spraying walls, it is designed and best suited for smaller projects and fine finishing.
+I've used this little sprayer to paint cabinets in well over twenty kitchens without any problems, spraying both enamel and pre-catalyzed lacquer.
+While you can certainly use this sprayer for spraying walls too, it is best suited for smaller projects and fine finishing.

 My second favorite sprayer for cabinets is the Titan 440 Impact.
 If my primary sprayer ever breaks down in the middle of a project, I'll use my Impact.
 With a higher GPM of 0.54, you can use larger spray tips and take on bigger projects without destroying the pump.
-For those who want a more versatile sprayer for multiple types of projects and coatings, the Impact is a good choice, but my one gripe is the annoying cleanup, at least with the skid model.
+For those who want a more versatile sprayer for multiple types of projects and coatings, the Impact is a good choice, but my one gripe is the annoying clean-up, at least with the skid model.
 Unscrewing the paint-saturated filter underneath the unit for cleaning is messy.
 The cleanup process takes longer too than my Finish Pro with the hopper.
 Either of the airless sprayers I recommend are great options for cabinets, but don't forget to choose the right spray tip size.

-The Best Paint Sprayer Tips for Cabinets
+The Best Paint Sprayer Tips For Cabinets

 Using the correct spray tip is really important when spraying cabinets.
-Spraying with an over-sized tip wastes material and produces excessive over-spray.
+Spraying with an oversized tip wastes material and produces excessive over-spray.
 You're also more likely to get paint runs when spraying vertically.
 The spray tips I use exclusively for most of my spray work are the green Graco FFLP tips from the RAC-X series, which can only be used with their blue tip guard.

 My favorite spray tip size for cabinet doors and interior trim is a 310.
 The 310 tip produces a 6-inch fan that covers the surface of doors faster than smaller tips.
 This tip works great for spraying multiple types of coatings.
 You can use a 410 too, but the wider 8-inch fan is a little too wide for spraying the frames.
 A good combination is a 310 tip for the doors, or a 410, and a 210 for the frames to reduce over-spray.